 Free First Aid for Mental Health Training

 AT EDN, we’re passionate about promoting good mental health for all.
-That’s why we work with Connect2Care to offer their Awareness of First Aid for Mental Health training course completely free of charge to support employers who want to be more mental health inclusive, but don’t have the funds to do so.
+That’s why we offer our Awareness of First Aid for Mental Health training course completely free of charge to support employers who want to be more mental health inclusive but don’t have the funds to do so.

 Two staff members from any business in the UK are eligible for the online tutor-led learning.
-This initiative has been launched in response to growing concerns around mental health throughout the COVID-19 pandemic.
+This initiative has been launched in response to growing concerns around mental health.

 To apply for your free place, please email: firstname.lastname@example.org